-This edition was published by Forever on December 1, 2011 in paperback and has 350 pages.
+This contemporary romance is a paperback edition that was published by Forever on December 1, 2011 and has 350 pages.

 Third in the Lucky Harbor romance series and revolving around three sisters who have inherited an old B&B. The couple focus is on Chloe Traeger and Sawyer Thompson.